Simple personal income tax

 - Investment returns are assumed to be credited to members' accounts annually.

-- Superannuation Guarantee Contribution starts from 9.5% at July 1st 2016 and then increases to 12% as per current legislation
+- Superannuation Guarantee Contribution starts from 9.5% of ordinary time earnings at July 1st 2016 and then increases to 12% as per current legislation

 - The LISTO applies from 1 July 2017.
 We assume you qualify for this if your income is below the relevant government threshold and you meet the age and working requirements.